gSchool/ada-CS-Fundamentals-Internship/01-algorithms/02-algorithms-divide-conquer.md

 ```
 Suppose we are given a sorted array of non-negative distinct integers.
-You are tasked with finding the smallest missing non-negative element inside of the array.
+We would like to find the smallest missing non-negative element inside of the array.

 If present, the array should start with the integer 0.